Ravishankar Puvendran

-Ravishankar Puvendran (born 26 January 1964 in Colombo, Sri Lanka) usually known as Ravi Puvendran is a Canadian cricket player.
+Ravishankar Puvendran (born 26 January 1964) usually known as Ravi Puvendran is a Canadian cricket player.
 He is a left-handed batsman and left-arm spin bowler.
-He has played two matches for Canada, against Kenya and Bermuda in the ICC Intercontinental Cup in 2006.
+He played two first-class matches for Canada, against Kenya and Bermuda in the ICC Intercontinental Cup in 2006.

 In February 2020, he was named in Canada's squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the coronavirus pandemic.